cranjesh/images-test/TheSoldiersLegacyThorough.md

 "And on the night of his death?"
 Holmes challenged, his gaze sharp as a scalpel.

-Cartwright’s posture tightened.
-"Colonel Hawthorne hosted a dinner at the officers’ mess.
+Cartwright's posture tightened.
+"Colonel Hawthorne hosted a dinner at the officers' mess.
 The Captain departed early, citing urgent correspondence.
 The following morning..."
 A pause.
 "We discovered him at the base of the cliffs."

-Holmes’s eyes narrowed.
+Holmes's eyes narrowed.
 "Do you suspect foul play?"

-Cartwright’s gaze flicked—just briefly—toward the locked dispatch box on his desk before he replied.
+Cartwright's gaze flicked—just briefly—toward the locked dispatch box on his desk before he replied.

 "The evidence remains inconclusive, sir.
 However, the Captain had expressed concerns regarding supply record discrepancies.
 He never named specific officers, but his caution regarding Colonel Hawthorne was... notable."

 Holmes leaned forward.
-"You visited Blackwood Manor last week, delivering Edward’s personal effects.
+"You visited Blackwood Manor last week, delivering Edward's personal effects.
 What exactly did you bring?"

 "Per regulations, sir: his compass, correspondence, and personal journal."